D-Jeffrey/gedcom-to-visualmap/README.md

 The produces different KML map types which should timelines and movements around the earth.
 The produces HTML file which is interactive..

+This contains two interfaces: command-line and GUI (only tested on Windows)

 # How to Run

 1. Clone the repository: